helm/charts/stable/redis-ha/README.md

 ```

 By default this chart install 3 pods total:
- * one pod containing a redis master and sentinel containers
+ * one pod containing a redis master, sentinel container and a prometheus metrics exporter
- * two pods each containing redis slave and sentinel containers.
+ * two pods each containing a redis slave, sentinel containers and a prometheus metrics exporter

 ## Introduction